The Australian cruise deal and travel guide with lots of cruise ship information.

 • Carry-on: A backpack or a tote bag that can hold all your travel essentials and a day’s worth of clothing can save you the hassle of having to wait for your luggage.
 In case of emergencies, it’ll also be more convenient to have your needs packed in one easy-to-carry bag.

 • Luggage: Bring one small luggage with wheels for a weekend cruise even if your clothes can fit inside a big backpack or duffel bag.
-It can be a long walk from the port to the ship so packing your stuff in wheeled luggage makes it easier to carry your things.
+It can be a long walk from the port to the cruise ship so packing your stuff in wheeled luggage makes it easier to carry your things.

 Medication and First Aid